UniversalDependencies/docs/_pcm-dep/acl-cleft.md

 udver: '2'
 ---

-The acl:cleft relation is used between a cleft clause and its head.
+The acl:cleft relation is used between a cleft phrase and its head.
 This link is not used if a clause or an adverb is clefted

 ~~~ conllu